Jingham2510/lin_PM_GUI/README.md

 Uses multithreading to take readings continually, while also updating the GUI.

-Deisgned to work with specific model of USB power meters only.
+Designed to work with specific model of USB power meters only.

+NOTE: I did not choose the GUI colour scheme.